Ferencvárosi TC–Újpest FC rivalry: 1930-1945: Emergence of Újpest, development of the rivalry

-In October 1938 Ferencváros defeated Újpest 3–1 in a tense derby at Üllői Út.
-The game featured 3 red cards, as Újpest finished the game with 9 men.
-This was the purple and whites' only away defeat of the season as they won another leaguetitle in 1939.
-In April the Megyeri Úti Stadion's crowd witnessed an exciting derby, containing six goals. Újpest's Sándor Ádám and Ferencváros' István Kiszely both scored a brace as the derbi ended 3-3.
+In October 1938, Ferencváros defeated Újpest 3–1 in a tense derby at Üllői Út.
+The game featured three red cards, as Újpest finished the game with nine men.
+This was Újpest's only away defeat of the season, as they won another league title in 1939.
+In April, the Megyeri Úti Stadion's crowd witnessed an exciting derby, containing six goals. Újpest's Sándor Ádám and Ferencváros' István Kiszely both scored a brace and the Derbi ended 3-3.

-In 1940 Ferencváros claimed another leaguetitle, finishing 1 point above 3rd place Újpest.
-The 4th district team were the only team to beat FTC twice.
+In December 1939, Újpest beat FTC 1-0 in the 9th district, while also overcoming them 4-1 in March 1940.
+Ultimately, however, Ferencváros claimed another league title, finishing one point above third place Újpest.
+The 4th district team was the only team to beat FTC twice.

-In December 1939 Újpest beat FTC 1-0 in the 9th district, while also overcoming them 4-1 in March 1940.

-The following season the green and whites defended their championship, overtaking MTK in the number of leaguetitles with their 13th honor.
+The following season, Ferencváros defended their championship, overtaking MTK in the number of league titles with their 13th win.
 Ferencváros finished 12 points above runners-up Újpest.
-FTC did the "double" over their rivals in the derby, winning 5-0 at Megyeri Út in November, and 5-2 in March.
-György Sárosi scored a hat-trick in the first game, while Károly Finta found the net 3 times during the latter encounter.
+FTC won a "double" over their rivals in the derby, winning 5-0 at Megyeri Út in November 1949, and 5-2 in March 1941.
+György Sárosi scored a hat-trick in the first game, while Károly Finta found the net three times during the latter encounter.

-In November 1941 Újpest defeated Ferencváros 6-2 at Megyeri Út. Újpest legend Ferenc Szusza scored a brace.
+In November 1941, Újpest defeated Ferencváros 6-2 at Megyeri Út. Újpest legend Ferenc Szusza scored a brace.

-In December 1942 the clubs played a 9-goal thriller at Megyeri Út.
+In December 1942, the clubs played a 9-goal thriller at Megyeri Út.
 Although FTC took the lead within 120 seconds, Újpest were ahead by the 19th minute thanks to a quick brace from Mihály Nagymarosi.
-Before half-time the visitors scored two unanswered goals, making the score 2-3.
-10 minutes into the second half Ferencváros extended their lead to two goals, thanks to Béla Sárosi's second goal of the day.
-10-men FTC eventually won the game 4-5.
+Before half-time, the visitors scored two unanswered goals, making the score 2-3.
+Ten minutes into the second half, Ferencváros extended their lead to two goals, thanks to Béla Sárosi's second goal of the day.
+The 10-man FTC eventually won the game 4-5.

-The October 1944 clash of pest's biggest rivals was interrupted due to an air raid alert.
+The October 1944 clash was interrupted due to an air raid alert.
 The score was 1-1 at the time of the interruption.